 He points to the Public Works Loan Board, an instrument of the Treasury, and allows local authorities to raise Treasury-rate finance, at 1% or 2% interest for infrastructure projects.
-The application, he says, is short and simple, yet have only recently been used for those looking to fund digital infrastructure.
+The application, he says, is short and simple, yet this mechanism has only recently been used by those looking to fund digital infrastructure.
 Broadway Partners is encouraging local authorities to use this funding, and a number of Welsh authorities are using it or propose to do so.

 Has the pandemic made a difference?
 Armitage answer, “Yes.
 It has been positive for the obvious reason that people are much more dependent on that digital connection than they were before homeschooling and all the rest.”